Croatia

 E-Invoicing vs. E-Billing

-Aspect E-Invoicing E-Billing
+Aspect

-Purpose Compliance with Croatian and EU regulations Informal and internal transactions
+Compliance with Croatian and EU regulations

-Format Structured XML via certified platforms Non-regulated formats
+Structured XML via certified platforms

-Usage B2B and B2G transactions Customer relationship and record-keeping
+B2B and B2G transactions

-Key Features of Croatia’s E-Invoicing System
+Key features of Croatia’s e-invoicing system

 Croatia’s e-invoicing system involves: